 A beautiful website requires the use of color.
 Not everyone sees color in the same manner.
-Checking color contrast and the use of color is of importance.
+Checking color contrast and the use of color is important.
 Check the contrast of color between the text and background.

-Color should not be the sole indicator for function and information.
-A WordPress site should be grayscale usable.
+Color should not be the sole indicator of function and information.
+A WordPress site should be grayscale and usable.
 Color combinations, such as neon-yellow and bright green or too-high color contrast, are uncomfortable.
 For most people, light background for dark fonts is the easiest to read.

 When using a dark background and light font, the font should be larger than what might otherwise be chosen, so it is easy to read.
 Color contrast is an issue of importance to address for website accessibility.